You can see him all the time, though, at RushLimbaugh.com.

 I'm getting right to the point.

-You know, uh we fought a civil I'm a white guy, and I have a lot of black friends, and I love them.
+As far as virtues and American values, you know, we fought a civil, I'm a white guy, and I have a lot of black friends, and I love them.

 I love them dearly.